-Be sure to include the step-by-step process if one would want to initiate a dispute through the resolution.
-NOTE: include that DCFS has the final say if a resolution convenience, the prior year approved response is provided below.
+For your convenience, the prior year approved response is provided below.
 It may be copied and modified to address the Foster Care Transportation Plan needs.

 DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.